geekzter/azure-vdc/README.md

   - AppServers auto-joined to Azure Pipelines Deployment Group, application deployment from Azure Pipeline
 - An App Service web application integrated into another spoke network (experimental)
   - Several PaaS services connected as Service Endpoints into the AzureFirewall subnet, or through PrivateLink
-  - AAD auth to App Service
-  - AAD auth between application tiers using MSI
   - Application deployed from Azure DevOps Pipeline
+- Azure Active Directory Authentication
+  - User AAD auth to App Service
+  - MSI auth between application tiers
+  - User AAD auth to VM's (RDP)
+  - User AAD auth on Point-to-Site VPN

 ### Pre-Requisites
-This project uses Terraform, PowerShell Core, Azure CLI, ASP.NET Framework (IIS app), ASP.NET Core (App Service app), and Azure Pipelines.
+This project uses Terraform, PowerShell 7, Azure CLI, ASP.NET Framework (IIS app), ASP.NET Core (App Service app), and Azure Pipelines.
 You will need an Azure subscription for created resources and Terraform Backend.
 Use the links below and/or a package manager of your choice (e.g. apt, brew, chocolatey, scoop) to install required components.

 ### Getting Started
 The quickstart uses defauls settings that disables some features.
 To use all featues (e.g. VPN, SSL domains, CI/CD), more is involved:
 1. Clone repository:
 `git clone https://github.com/geekzter/azure-vdc.git`
-2. Change to the Terraform directrory
+2. Change to the `terraform` directrory
-`cd Terraform`
+`cd terraform`
 3. Set up storage account for [Terraform Azure Backend](https://www.terraform.io/docs/backends/types/azurerm.html), configure `backend.tf` (copy `backend.tf.sample`) with the details of the storage account created.
 Make sure the user used for Azure CLI is in the `Storage Blob Data Contributor` or `Storage Blob Data Owner`role (It is not enough to have Owner/Contributor rights, as this is Data Plane access).
 Alternatively, you can set `ARM_ACCESS_KEY` or `ARM_SAS_TOKEN` environment variables e.g.
 `$env:ARM_ACCESS_KEY=$(az storage account keys list -n STORAGE_ACCOUNT --query "[0].value" -o tsv)`
+or
+`$env:ARM_SAS_TOKEN=$(az storage container generate-sas -n STORAGE_CONTAINER --permissions acdlrw --expiry 202Y-MM-DD --account-name STORAGE_ACCOUNT -o tsv)`
 4. Initialize Terraform backend by running
 `terraform init`
 or